blueblazer22x/blueblazer22x.github.io/README.md

-<sup>UPDATE: As of August 13, 2025 these links are no longer active.
+#UPDATE: As of August 13, 2025 these links are no longer active.
 If you'd like a copy of the shows please provide Mrs. Cunningham with a flash drive.
-Thank you.</sup>
+Thank you.

 -----------------------------------------------------